-You may realise that markets are pretty high on the agenda at Think Tasmania.
-We’ve written about several markets and shopping venues already, and you’ve said “give us more!”.
+You may’ve already realised that markets are pretty high on the agenda at Think Tasmania.
+We’ve written about several markets and shopping venues already, and you’ve said give us more!
 So why did we choose this particular market?
 Convenient location; convenient time.
 That’s all.
 Like everything we aim to cover, there’s lots of options all over the state, and every place has highlights.
 This is the one place we could be, at this one time!

 Pieces of Apple Jelly

-Helen Mansbridge (pictured very top left) owns Pili Pala Pieces and is also the co-ordinator of the Barn Market.
+Helen Mansbridge owns Pili Pala Pieces and is also the co-ordinator of the Barn Market.
 She revealed the event is so popular with stall holders, applications have been received from about 100 business owners.
 Space is shared between applicants, with the aim of providing variety for shoppers.
 Only artisans who design and produce top quality, hand-made Tasmanian goods are likely to be accepted.

 Any good shopping experience involves food, and the Barn Market is no exception.
 The twilight version energised after-work shoppers with a snack or a coffee, and even provided a wine-tasting opportunity.
 Once inside, you could taste other goodies including fudge and a great array of jams, jellies, pickles and sauces from What’s In The Cupboard.

-Some of the stall holders were a little reluctant to have their products photographed.
-Some even joked that I might use the images to replicate their creativity.
+Some of the stall holders were a little hesitant to have their products photographed.
+Some even wondered if I might use the images to replicate their creativity.
 Absolutely no danger there.
-That’s why people like me, without a creative bone to speak of, shop at markets.
-It’s great to meet people who are really passionate about their products, creating something special that hasn’t been imitated.
+That’s why people like me (without a creative bone to speak of) shop at markets.
+It’s great to meet people who are really passionate about their products, creating something special without imitating others.

-There’s no doubting that all the stall holders at the Barn Market are very talented and hard-working.
+There’s no doubting all the stall holders at Barn Market are very talented and hard-working.
 Many of them have a full schedule of market appearances.
 They join projects to promote the Tasmanian makers community.
-And then in their spare time, in-between family commitments, they return to their workshops to re-stock.
+And then in their spare time, between family commitments, they return to their workshops to re-stock.

 Hats off to them.
-We’ll be doing what we do best: promoting this clever local industry.
+We’ll be doing what we do best: sharing this clever local industry.
 We’ll publish a series of articles over the next few months giving an in-depth look at some of these bright operators and their products.
-After all, a market experience is often one of the highlights on a Tasmanian travel itinerary.
+After all, a market experience is often one of the highlights on a Tasmanian holiday itinerary.